-Students interested in this option need to select the course, discuss the fees involved with their family and then register with their subject specific teacher.
-During the fall, interested students and their family are required to fill out an application form, and make payment to Fairleigh Dickinson University or Bergen Community College.
+Students interested in either option need to select the course, discuss the fees involved with their family, and then register with the subject-specific teacher.
+During the fall, interested students and their families are required to fill out an application form and make payment to Fairleigh Dickinson University.
+Courses available for Dual Enrollment need to be selected by the student during Spring registration of the preceding year, or no later than the add/drop period in the fall at Bergen Community College.
 The cost for each class taken for college credit will be determined by the college.